 Adjust the start date on the sheet as desired to see projected completion dates.

-Don't forget to think about any other time you might need, for example to ramp up the team, to set up the framework of the new application, and to conduct one or more release sprints.
-Add the time required for these into your overall estimate.
+Don’t forget to think about any other time you might need, for example to ramp up the team, to set up the framework of the new application, and to conduct one or more release sprints.
+Add the time required for these into your overall software development estimate.

-Updating Your Projections
+Updating Your Software Development Estimate

 This template can be used as you’re working on the project to update your projections as you learn more.